thebrisly/Language_Level_Detector_DataScience/README.md

 In our project, we aimed to create a user-friendly interface to make our language proficiency model accessible to everyone.
 Initially, we tried using Streamlit, a tool for building interactive web applications with Python.
 However, we encountered a challenge – our final model turned out to be quite large, making it difficult to run the website smoothly.

-Despite this setback, we didn't give up.
-To showcase the functionality of our interface, we decided to run the website with a simpler linear regression model.
-While it won't provide the same level of accuracy as our advanced model, it gives you a glimpse of how the interface works.
-Check out the code in the corresponding file to see our efforts in action!
+We tried a number of different ways to overcome this challenge.
+After encountering difficulties loading the Streamlit tunnel, we decided to change our environment from Google Colab to Pycharm.
+Thanks to this change, we were able to run the user interface, but then encountered difficulties with the weight of the models too :-(

+After using other methods, such as uploading the file through different tunnels - GitHub for large files, Google Drive or SwissTransfer - we managed to get the user interface working, in part.
+Unfortunately, it's not possible to predict the language level, but it's still possible to see how beautiful it is!

 ## 5. Improvements